 Contact Us for a Free Consultation to Discuss Your Uncontested Divorce

 Ensure your rights are protected and you have covered all the issues in your Uncontested Divorce in the most cost-effective, yet comprehensive manner.
-Contact the experienced Long Island Divorce and Family Law attorneys at Robert E. Hornberger, Esq., P.C. for your free consultation at 631-923-1910 today.
+Contact the experienced Long Island Divorce and Family Law attorneys at Hornberger Verbitsky, P.C. for your free consultation at 631-923-1910 today.

 How quickly and cost-effective your divorce is settled is entirely up to you and your spouse.
 If Bob and Brenda had been able to come to an agreement on the matter of Child Support, their divorce could have remained Uncontested.
 They would have been able to save themselves thousands of dollars in legal fees.
 However, because of the discord between them, they ended up spending much more time and money than they originally wanted.
 This could have been avoided, their legal fees much less and the stress to them and their children reduced if Bob and Brenda had been a little more flexible and/or had utilized an alternative dispute resolution method like Divorce Mediation or Contested Divorce.